1031-Systems/1031_Delivery/README.md

 In addition, you may have to find the appropriate requirements file for your system.
 If the OSTYPE environment is set then you can use the command above.
 If not, you will have to replace it with the appropriate OS type for your system.
+NOTE that the requirements files are not well maintained yet.
 If your system is not available, then you have to manually install needed modules with the  following:

 ~~~

 pip install PyQt5 # (or PyQt6==6.5, whichever will actually install)
 pip install PythonQwt
-pip install pygame
+pip install pygame-ce
 pip install rshell
 pip install pocketsphinx    # To support phonemes plugin
 pip freeze -l > ${OSTYPE}-requirements.txt # To save your own config